audioxide/data/data/posts/20210130-articles-cosmo-sheldrake-wake-up-calls.md

 At the centre of the tracklist, “Cuckoo Song” is the only track with a vocal, moving the bird song to the background and focussing on a chorus of vocal backing to provide a pensive, delicate piece with a more intimate, human touch than the rest of the album.

 By the closing moments, “Nightingale, Pt.
-2” delivers a quaint, marry pastiche that sends me straight into the middle of a deserted forest, making it hard to pull myself away from the album.
+2” delivers a quaint, merry pastiche that sends me straight into the middle of a deserted forest, making it hard to pull myself away from the album.
 Just shy of half an hour long, _Wake Up Calls_ often finishes all too quickly.
 I’ve certainly gone in for second listens without hesitation.

 Audio diversion or not, _Wake Up Calls_ made for a corner of tranquillity at the end of my year.
 Playing it during a sun-filled dawn makes for quite the impact, and in these dreary days of winter it can transport its listener to warmer, wilder climes.
 An effect I’d consider a superpower.
 For that, I can only thank Cosmo Sheldrake and heartily recommend giving his music a listen.